-- Visiting their dentist twice a year.
+- Visiting us for check-ups and cleanings twice a year.

 - Brushing and flossing at least twice a day.

 - Spending two minutes brushing and flossing each time.

 1. Start Early: Begin oral care routines early.
 Even before the first tooth erupts, clean your baby’s gums with a soft, damp cloth.
 Once teeth come in, use a small, soft-bristled toothbrush to gently clean them.

 2. Use the Right Toothpaste: Choose fluoride toothpaste once your child is old enough to spit it out (usually around age 2).
 Fluoride helps strengthen tooth enamel and prevent cavities.